alihasmat/alihasmat/README.md

 I enjoy creating digital products that either solve problems or entertain people.
 I'm contstantly looking for new challenges and learning new and different technologies on the way.

 I'm self learner, hard working and easy going.
-I also holds a bachelor degree in administration.
+I also hold a bachelor degree in administration.

 ## Checkout my LinkedIn to findout more about me. [<img align="" alt="Hasmat Ali | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />](https://www.linkedin.com/in/hasmat-a-a2631011b/)